madanyc/workfront-learn.en/help/administration-and-setup/create-and-manage-users/system-audit-log.md

 The system audit log is the system administrator’s best way to keep an eye on what’s going on in [!DNL Workfront].
 Think of the log as your source of truth for who made what changes and when.

-Access [!DNL Workfront's] audit log by going to the [!UICONTROL Preferences] section in the [!UICONTROL Setup] area.
+Access the audit log by going to the [!UICONTROL Preferences] section in the [!UICONTROL Setup] area.
 By default, you see data from the last seven days.
 Change the filter criteria to see data from different date ranges.

 When a user performs certain actions, [!UICONTROL Workfront] records them in the [!UICONTROL Audit Logs] section of the [!UICONTROL Setup] area.